 Like many cities this size, Ash says tackling the solid waste issue is best done taking one step at a time.
-He sees this waste-to-energy plant as the first step toward a total material recovery facility line for the city’s waste.
+He sees this renewable energy plant as the first step toward a total material recovery facility line for the city’s waste.
 “I’m pleased to say that with the detailed planning initiated by Aries, construction and implementation have progressed very smoothly.
 As with any power plant, we’ve had some bugs to work out, but overall, it’s been a great team-building experience,” said Ash.

 Wood Waste Diversion

 According to Lincoln Young, Chief Operations Officer of Rockwood Recycling, since the start of wood waste collection to use as feedstock for the Lebanon Gasification Initiative, three local companies combined have diverted 3,025 tons of wood from local landfills during the past year.
 That’s the equivalent of keeping 945 tons of carbon emissions out of the atmosphere or the greenhouse gas emissions from 673 passenger vehicles driven for one year according to equivalents set up by the Environmental Protection

 Agency.
 More than a dozen local businesses are currently participating in the program with Rockwood, a major component of the public/private partnership surrounding the Lebanon plant.